Reports to: Director of Collections & Exhibitions

 About the Museum

 Founded in 1951, the Birmingham Museum of Art is deeply invested in education and engagement and serves as a resource for communities locally, nationally, and internationally.
 It houses one of the finest collections in the Southeast of the United States.
-More than 27,000 objects displayed and housed within the Museum represent a rich panorama of cultures, including those from Asia, Europe, the Americas, and Africa, including work by both Pre-Columbian and Native North American artists.
+Nearly 29,000 objects displayed and housed within the Museum represent a rich panorama of cultures, including those from Africa, the Americas, Asia, and Europe including work by both Pre-Columbian and Native North American artists.
 Highlights include the Museum’s collection of the arts of Asia, Vietnamese ceramics, the Kress collection of Renaissance and Baroque paintings, sculpture, and decorative arts from the late 13th century to the 1750s, and the Museum’s world-renowned collection of Wedgwood, the largest outside of England.

-Please apply with a letter of interest; curriculum vitae; names, addresses, and phone numbers of three references; and a writing sample
+Please submit a letter of interest; curriculum vitae; names, addresses, and phone numbers of three references; and a writing sample